myklst/terraform-provider-st-alicloud/README.md

   This resource is designed to create auto scaling rules for AliCloud E-MapReduce cluster as the provider's resource [*alicloud_emrv2_cluster*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/emrv2_cluster) does not provide the option to create auto scaling rules for nodes.
 (Note: Only task nodes are eligible for auto scaling)

+- **st-alicloud_ess_attach_alb_server_group**

+  This resource is designed to associate ESS auto scaling groups with ALB server group, and also modify the weight of the scaling groups in the ALB server group.

 ### Data Sources

 - **st-alicloud_ddoscoo_domain_resources**